barseghyanartur/django-fobi/docs/index.rst

 need additional processing.
 There are 3 behaviours taken into consideration:

 - "val": value is being sent as is.
-- "repr": (human readable) representatio of the value is used.
+- "repr": (human readable) representation of the value is used.
 - "mix": mix of value as is and human readable representation.

 The following plugins have been made configurable in such a way, that